No Junk. Just Awesome Stocking Stuffers!

 Does your kid like to build highways and roads around your home?
-Then check out Road Tape which comes with a mini vehicle too.
+Then check out this Road Tape.

 I know.
 Candy is technically junk.
 But at least this “junk” gets eaten and doesn’t take up space in my playroom!
 That’s the kind of junk I can allow into my house.